 # 3 Ski or Snowboard at Whistler-Blackcomb

 We were seriously lucky with the weather this year and did not even know about it, at least at the very beginning when we arrived.
-The day after the snow dump, the sky cleared up and the winter sun turned the grey weather of our arrival day into a so-called Blue Bird day: Blue sky, powder snow on the slopes all over Whistler-Blackcomb and chilly temperatures below zero degrees Celsius, the whole freaking awesome day.
+The day after the snow dump, the sky cleared up, and the winter sun turned the grey weather of our arrival day into a so-called Blue Bird day: Blue sky, powder snow on the slopes all over Whistler-Blackcomb and chilly temperatures below zero degrees Celsius, the whole freaking wonderful day.
 Due to the jetlag, we were already up and running when the first lifts and gondolas made their way up to the mountain top.
-Daan joined a ski lesson while Karl enjoyed the white gold on more challenging downhill runs with its snowboard.
-The cool thing about this ski area is that you get two separate mountains beside each other which are easily reachable with the Peak2Peak gondola, which holds the world record for the longest free span between two rope towers: 3.03km!
+Daan joined a ski lesson, while Karl enjoyed the white gold on more challenging downhill runs with its snowboard.
+The cool thing about this ski area is that you get two separate mountains beside each other which are easily reachable with the Peak2Peak gondola, which holds the world record for the longest free span between two rope towers: 3.03 km!
 The Peak2Peak is also perfect for taking some stunning photos overviewing the snow-topped Whistler mountains.
 What a fantastic winter day in British Columbia!